 Other Baby Networks in the United States

-Baby Badger Network ECHO: Genomic Sequencing for Critically Ill Neonates in Wisconsin
+Baby Badger Network ECHO: Genomic Sequencing for Critically Ill Infants in Wisconsin

-The Baby Badger Network ECHO series is a monthly training to support BBN pilot site participants in providing genomic services to critically ill neonates in Wisconsin NICUs.
-The series is also open to non-pilot site participants.
+The Baby Badger Network ECHO series is a free monthly training to support BBN participating NICUs in providing genomic services to critically ill Infants in Wisconsin.
+The series is also open to non participants.
 Free continuing education credits are available.

 This is a Regularly Scheduled Series (RSS) accredited by the UW Interprofessional Continuing Education Partnership (ICEP).